Witnessing entanglement in trapped-ion quantum error correction under realistic noise: Quantum error correction primitives, fault tolerance and entanglement

 \subsubsection{Conditional linear witnessing}

-With the same goal, namely reducing the exponential number of bipartitions that need to be checked to a linear one, and hence, making the GME detection efficient, we have introduced conditional entanglement witnessing in~\cite{PRXQuantum.2.020304} as a robust and efficient technique to test GME in multipartite quantum systems.
-We proved that, given an $n$-partite system, certification of entanglement between the subsystems $s_1$ and $s_x$ for all $s_x\in\{s_1\}\us{c}=\{s_1,\cdots,s_n\}\setminus\{s_1\}$, conditioned on an outcome $i$ of suitable local measurements on the remaining $n-2$ subsystems, is actually sufficient for the certification of GME.
+With the same goal, namely reducing the exponential number of bipartitions that need to be checked to a linear one, and hence, making the entanglement detection efficient, we have introduced conditional entanglement witnessing in~\cite{PRXQuantum.2.020304} as a robust and efficient technique to test multipartite entanglement (ME) in quantum systems.
+For the conditional witness, we will refer to the verification of ME instead of GME, following the definition as in Refs.~\cite{Guhne2009,Huber2010}.
+In this definition, GME detection terminology is explicitly used for states that are not within the convex hull of all biseparable states, while ME describes the states that are not separable within any bipartition.
+We proved that, given an $n$-partite system, certification of entanglement between the subsystems $s_1$ and $s_x$ for all $s_x\in\{s_1\}\us{c}=\{s_1,\cdots,s_n\}\setminus\{s_1\}$, conditioned on an outcome $i$ of suitable local measurements on the remaining $n-2$ subsystems, is actually sufficient for the certification of ME.
 Moreover, the number of bipartitions needed to be checked gets reduced to $n-1$ ~\cite{PRXQuantum.2.020304}.
 In this case, the conditional entanglement witness has an analogous form as before in~\eqref{eq:normalizedwitness}, namely,